qsliu2017/gitlab-runner/docs/install/kubernetes.md

 This chart configures GitLab Runner to:

-- Run using the GitLab Runner [Kubernetes executor](../executors/kubernetes.md).
+- Run using the GitLab Runner [executor for Kubernetes](../executors/kubernetes.md).
 - For each new job it receives from GitLab CI/CD, it will provision a new pod within the specified namespace to run it.